Control and manage servers and users using API

 Log in to the server where you have the ezwapi.php script.

-Example of enabled user API:
+Example of User API:

-php /usr/local/ezlogin/ezwapi.php suspend_user -api_url http://localhost -secret 12345 -user tony
+php /usr/local/ezlogin/ezwapi.php suspend_user -api_url http://gateway.server.com -secret 12345 -user tony

 200: {"status":"success","data":"Success"}